Project 7: Air Quality in Australia

 There is growing recognition of the importance of the chemicals emitted by trees (biogenic volatile organic compounds or BVOCs) on atmospheric chemistry and air quality within urban air-sheds (especially in cities surrounded by densely forested regions).
 Within Australia many of the major cities have very high levels of atmospheric VOCs that are predominantly emitted by vegetation within the cities and emissions originating from nearby natural forested regions.
 These chemicals react in the atmosphere leading to increased concentrations of fine particulates and ozone, causing poor air quality and adverse health impacts.
 Currently understanding of these important atmospheric impacts is hindered by an almost complete lack of measurements of these biogenic emissions from Australian vegetation.
 Models of atmospheric composition (for air quality forecasting and for climate simulations) rely on assumptions about the amounts and types of these chemicals emitted into the atmosphere by our forests.
 There is strong evidence from these models that current estimates of the most important emissions are wrong by a factor of two or three.

-The Biogenic Ambient Atmospheric Sampling System (BAASS) has been commissioned by the University of Wollongong in order to fill this knowledge gap, and comprises an Agilent Gas Chromatography - Mass Spectrometry (GC-MS) and atmospheric pre-concentration unit from Markes.
+The Biogenic Ambient Atmospheric Sampling System (BAASS) has been commissioned by the University of Wollongong in order to fill this knowledge gap, and comprises an Agilent Gas Chromatography – Mass Spectrometry (GC-MS) and atmospheric pre-concentration unit.

-BAASS has been deployed at ANSTO, surrounded by forest, to enable measurements of the ambient concentrations of biogenic volatile organic compounds (BVOCs) for a year-round study.
+BAASS has been deployed at ANSTO and to enable measurements of the ambient concentrations of biogenic volatile organic compounds for a year round study.